 where $\vartheta(k)$ denotes the approximation of disturbance f(k) which may be used in the controller to compensate the bad effect of disturbance on the ultimate bound on the system state trajectories. $\vartheta(k)$ can also be regarded as the feedforward control, in addition to the linear controller.
-It is assumed that the component $\vartheta(k)$ is bounded, satisfying where τ is a predefined positive scalar depending on the choice of $\vartheta(k)$.
-More discussions about the component $\vartheta(k)$ and τ are presented later in this chapter.
+It is assumed that the component $\vartheta(k)$ is bounded, satisfying where $\tau$ is a predefined positive scalar depending on the choice of $\vartheta(k)$ .
+More discussions about the component $\vartheta(k)$ and $\tau$ are presented later in this chapter.

-Remark 2.1 In this chapter, the control law (2.12) uses only the upper and lower bounds on the matched exogenous disturbance.
-However, it can be seen in the literature ([101], [27], [57]) that the term $S\Delta Ax(k)$ is assumed to be bounded.
+Remark 2.1 In this note, the control law (2.12) uses only the upper and lower bounds on the matched exogenous disturbance.
+However, it can be seen in the literature ([87], [12], [42]) that the term $S\Delta Ax(k)$ is assumed to be bounded.
 Broadly speaking, it is not a realistic assumption that we should know a priori some sort of information about the system state bounds.
-Instead, we eliminate any restrictive bound on the system states and only deal with the system unmatched (mismatched) uncertainties using the robust control strategies.
+Instead, we eliminate any restrictive bound on the system states and only deals with the system unmatched (mismatched) uncertainties using the robust control strategies.

-Signal $f_i(k)$.
+Figure 2.1: Signal $f_i(k)$